 What is shingles?

-Later in life, typically decades later, and/or when a person's immune system becomes weakened, such as with an organ transplant, cancer Treatment, or HIV/AIDS, the virus can re-activate and cause shingles.
+Later in life, typically decades later, with increasing age and associated natural decline in immunity, and/or when a person's immune system becomes weakened such as with HIV/AIDS, certain cancers and their treatments, or with immunosuppressive drugs given after an organ transplant, the virus can re-activate and cause shingles.
 VZV begins to reproduce again and moves outward along the length of one or more sensory nerves to the surface of the skin.
-Characteristic shingles Symptoms typically occur in a ribbon or band on one side of the trunk, face, or arm.
-This band of lesions corresponds to the section of skin (dermatome) that the affected nerve serves.
+This can cause symptoms associated with shingles, including a ribbon or band of lesions on one side of the trunk, face, or arm corresponding to the section of skin (dermatome) that the affected nerve serves.

 Although most people will only have shingles once, the virus can potentially re-activate and cause shingles again.
 Those with weakened immune systems may have difficulty regaining and maintaining virus latency.
-A baby that is born with chickenpox is at an increased risk for developing pediatric shingles.
-This is a rare event that sometimes occurs when a woman has chickenpox, or even more rarely develops shingles, during her pregnancy.
+A baby who is born with chickenpox is at an increased risk for developing pediatric shingles.
+This is a rare event that sometimes occurs when a woman has chickenpox, or – even more rarely – develops shingles, during her pregnancy.